Powmill

 Powmill is a village in Perth and Kinross, Scotland.
 It lies at the junction of the A823 and A977 roads at the southwest of the region, approximately 5 mi southwest of Kinross and 5 mi east of Dollar.

 The famed Rumbling Bridge over the River Devon lies 1.14 mi north of Powmill.

 Amenities

 The village has a small milk bar which serves hot meals and snacks.
 It also sells jams and other local produce.
-Beside the milk barn there is a small garden centre and a gift shop.
-The milk barn is a popular stop for tourists who are travelling to St Andrews.
+Beside the milk bar there is a small garden centre and a gift shop.
+The milk bar is a popular stop for tourists who are travelling to St Andrews.

 It formerly also had a hotel called The Gartwhinzean which burned down in 2012.

 Powmill Village Stores is a family-run business in the village; it is a convenience store that serves award-winning pies and cakes from Stuart's the Baker.